Will100001/twisted/docs/core/howto/ssl.rst

 We can wrap any stream client endpoint with :py:func:`twisted.internet.endpoints.wrapClientTLS`, which will run an encrypted TLS connection over whatever the underlying transport is.

+This example client uses a combination of :py:class:`twisted.internet.endpoints.HostnameEndpoint`,  :py:func:`twisted.internet.endpoints.wrapClientTLS`, and :py:func:`twisted.internet.ssl.optionsForClientTLS` to connect to ``example.com`` via TLS, and issue an extremely simple HTTPS request.

 :download:`echoserv_ssl.py <listings/ssl/wrapped_client.py>`

 .. literalinclude:: listings/ssl/wrapped_client.py

 Since these requirements are slightly different, there are different APIs to construct an appropriate ``contextFactory`` value for a client or a server.

+On the server side, we can use

 For servers, we can use :py:class:`twisted.internet.ssl.CertificateOptions`.
 In order to prove the server's identity, you pass the ``privateKey`` and ``certificate`` arguments to this object.